 By having a look at this data, can help you to decide what type of content is likely to receive the most engagement.

 Although LinkedIn is not as dominant as the social media giants – Facebook or Instagram, the business network is becoming increasingly popular in the B2B world.
 As of 2018, it had over 500 million active users.
-Just like any other social media channel, attracting an engaged audience on LinkedIn requires you to create compelling content and if you don’t post your content at the right time, most of your followers are never going to see it.
+Just like any other social media channel, attracting an engaged audience on LinkedIn requires you to create compelling content.
+If you don’t post your content at the right time most of your followers are never going to see it.

 When is the best time to post on LinkedIn?

 According to Sprout Social, engagement peaks on LinkedIn on Wednesdays with Tuesday and Thursday also having high levels of engagement.
 More specifically, it was found that more clicks and shares happen on a Wednesday between 11am and 12pm and the peak time of usage is 7am – 8am, 12pm and 5pm – 6pm.

 On the other hand, Fridays to Mondays were found to be the worst times to post with engagement being the lowest.